sjgrider256/Digital_Forest/README.md

 ![EfficientNet_predictions](images/Screenshot%202025-06-12%20153259.png)

 ### Output
-Model predictions are merged with the combined metadata file, which contains image filenames, lat/lon coordinates, and bounding box information obtained from the original DeepForest predictions.
+Model predictions are merged with the combined metadata file, which contains the geographical coordinates of every tree in the dataset.
 The final output is a CSV that can be imported into QGIS or other GIS software to visualize target species detections on the orthomosaic map.

 ![Digital_Forest Orthomosiac Output](images/Screenshot%202025-05-19%20172129.png)